 My approach as a healthcare practitioner is to help clients identify and implement simple, nourishing habits that can be sustained over the long-run in the real world.

-Empathy & Compassionate Care: I’ve dealt with my own health challenges over the years, especially anxiety, migraines and perimenopausal issues.
-I’ve always approached my own healthcare and healing process from an Integrative approach, starting with home remedies and seeking out Integrative and more conventional care as needed.
+Empathy & Compassionate Care: I’ve dealt with my own health challenges over the years, especially anxiety, migraines and, lately, perimenopausal issues.
+I’ve always addressed my own healthcare process from an Integrative approach, starting with home remedies and seeking out Integrative and more conventional care as needed.
 I always strive to bring a friendly, positive, compassionate attitude to my client interactions and it is my priority and pleasure to give you plenty of time to share your thoughts and ask lots of questions.